 These keto raspberry muffins are full of raspberry tartness with the perfect amount of sweetness.
 Made with almond flour and fresh (or frozen) raspberries, these muffins are a sweet and fruity breakfast option that’s keto-friendly and delicious.

-Don’t limit them to breakfast though, these easy low-carb raspberry muffins are a great option any time of the day when you’re craving something sweet.
+Don’t limit them to breakfast, though; these easy low-carb raspberry muffins are a great option any time of the day when you’re craving something sweet.

-They’re so good your non-keto friends and family won’t even notice when you bring them to the next gathering.
+They’re so good that your non-keto friends and family won’t even notice when you bring them to the next gathering.

 If you’re a fan of raspberries like me, then you may love my Keto Raspberry Scones.